 fbpx

-Many people think of Denton as a college town.
-It is and that’s part of the beauty of it!
-The University of North Texas is known for attracting creative minds with creative capabilities and even after graduating, many stay in Denton.
 What we’re left with is a colorful town filled with quirks, lots of entertainment, and more things to do then you can imagine!
 Dare I say, Denton felt a little like how you might imagine Austin when it was “weird” without the marketing?
-You might be surprised at just how many things there are to do in Denton TX!

-Things to Do in Denton TX
+Fun Things to Do in Denton Texas

 Leave Your Mark at Voertman’s Bookstore

-Voertman’s Bookstore is the official bookstore for the University of North Texas, and that’s all fine and dandy, but the real attraction is the 160 square feet of wall space outside the shop facing Fry Street.
-People were vandalizing the facade so often that the staff decided to stop going against the current and just flow with it, and now the wall is an outlet for students and tourists alike to express themselves, as long as they bring their own spray paint and follow the posted rules!
+Voertman’s Bookstore is the official bookstore for the University of North Texas, and that’s all fine and dandy!
+But the real attraction is the 160 square feet of wall space outside the shop facing Fry Street.
+People were vandalizing the facade so often that the staff decided to stop going against the current and just flow with it.

 A couple spray painting